noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

   printBold("and now bold.\n")
 ```

 This works, but what if we want text that is *both* red and bold?
-We cannot express this with our current design.
-In other words, our design is not compositional.
+We cannot express this with our current design, without creating methods for every possible combination of styles.
+This is not feasible to implement.
+The root problem is that our design is not compositional.

 ## Programs and Interpreters